Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers

-To measure the dark rate at different temperatures we wrapped the MPPCs in several layers of black tape and suspended them inside a dewar filled with liquid nitrogen.
+To measure the dark rate at different temperatures we wrapped the MPPCs in several layers of black tape and suspended them inside a dewar filled with LN.
 In the same experiment we measured three specimens with 100, 400 and 1600 pixels.
 A Pt-100 temperature sensor was also attached to the SiPMs.
-As the liquid nitrogen slowly evaporated we recorded dark pulses with the DAQ.
-At temperatures below 150 K the data acquisition was running for several hours until the first p.e. peak could be seen.
+As the LN slowly evaporated we recorded dark pulses with the DAQ.
+At temperatures below 150 K the data acquisition was running for several hours until the peak corresponding to a single fired pixel could be seen.

 During one measurement the temperature was stable within a few degrees.
 For each temperature we recorded data at several bias voltages.
-From the amplitude of the single p.e. peak we could estimate the gain.
+From the amplitude of the peak corresponding to a single fired pixel we could estimate the gain.
 From the bias voltage dependence of the gain we obtained the break-down voltage for each temperature by extrapolating the linear fits to zero gain.
 With this information we could calculate the optimal bias voltage for LAr temperature for the measurement described in Sec.\ref{section3}

 Since in the final experiment we used only the 400 pixel MPPC here we show only the plots recorded with this device.
 The plots for the 100 and 1600 pixel devices look very similar.
 Fig.\ref{fig:SiPM_gain} shows gain measurements at different temperatures and bias voltages.